Oslo Summer School for Social Sciences 2020

 - Excerpt from Andrew Bennett, “Causal mechanisms and typological theories in the study of civil conflict,” in Jeff Checkel, ed., Transnational Dynamics of Civil War, Columbia University Press.

-- Andrew Bennett and Jeff Checkel, Process Tracing, draft chapter 1, conclusions, and appendix.
+- Andrew Bennett and Jeff Checkel, Process Tracing, chapter 1, conclusions.

 - Cameron Thies, “A Pragmatic Guide to Qualitative Historical Analysis in the Study of International Relations,” International Studies Perspectives 3 (4) (November 2002) pp. 351-72.